 “Such a clock, if sufficiently impressive and well engineered, would embody deep time for people.
 It should be charismatic to visit, interesting to think about, and famous enough to become iconic in the public discourse.
 Ideally, it would do for thinking about time what the photographs of Earth from space have done for thinking about the environment.
 Such icons reframe the way people think”.

 But the real question is not whether people see the clock (or Arthus Bertrand’s earth from above photos or Nasa’s or anything else) and think it’s cool.
 The real point is how do we go beyond this and actually do something about it.
-Marketing and Innovation has to go beyond this green paradox and start acting on it, or it will disappear.
+Marketing and Innovation have to go beyond this green paradox and start acting on it, or it will disappear.
 For those who still doubt it, I would recommend that they read Futurelab’s Alain Thys’s presentation on how Marketing committed suicide.

-Let us hope that the clock is really well engineered and that we’ll keep our eyes on it all the time, there is a lot of catching up to do.
+Let us hope that the clock is really well-engineered and that we’ll keep our eyes on it all the time, there is a lot of catching up to do.

 side note: many thanks to Stewart Baines from Futurity Media for telling me about the Long Now Foundation.